awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

           - AWS::S3::Bucket
 ```

-## Disallow Public Write Access to Log Archive<a name="log-archive-public-write"></a>
+## Detect Public Write Access Setting for Log Archive<a name="log-archive-public-write"></a>

-This guardrail detects whether public write access is enabled to the Amazon S3 buckets in the log archive shared account\.
+This guardrail detects whether public write access is enabled to the Amazon Amazon S3 buckets in the log archive shared account\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with mandatory guidance\.
-By default, this guardrail is enabled on the **Core** OU\.
+By default, this guardrail is enabled on the **Security** OU\.

 The artifact for this guardrail is the following AWS Config rule\.